P¹ –› TT –› EE –› P²

 Winston’s “feet had brought him there of their own accord”; Winston is attracted to the “heavy lump of glass” in the junk-shop because of its “uselessness”; Winston “let’s lassitude take hold of him” rather than act and smash Julia’s head in; Winston doesn’t kill his wife by pushing her into a gorge that one time they are completely alone; Winston is given the directions to the Golden Place; and, once there, it seems only imaginable to a reader that Winston gets fucked by Julia, rather than fucks Julia.
 Winston’s main action in the course of the novel is simply to go on existing.
 Not until Chapter 8 has Winston even been living in the present, for up until then he has been recounting the past to himself, a past, remember, which does not exist.
 And once Winston starts acting in the novel, his revolutionary actions are mostly thought-crimes, hesitant counterfactuals, and excited hypotheticals.
 More often than not, Winston doesn’t act.

 The moment Winston Smith is most alive and at peace, most happy, is the moment when he and Julia give up their rebellions and stop acting in opposition to something.
-This moment in the novel comes when they listen to the song of the washerwoman.
+It is when they are most static, and this moment comes when they listen to the song of the washerwoman.

 The washerwoman pegs out diapers under a universal blue of the sky.
 Her “deep-lunged singing from the yard below,” her “indefatigable voice,” is something Winston then shares in with Julia.